htlin222/garden/content/Infection as Etiologies of Classic FUO.md

 ---
 title: Infection as Etiologies of Classic FUO
 ---
-# Infection as Etiologies of Classic FUO
+s Etiologies of Classic FUO

 Tuberculosis: disseminated or extrapulm. disease can have normal CXR, PPD/IGRA, sputum AFB; bx (lung, liver, bone marrow) for granulomas has 80–90% yield in milliary disease